ibm-cloud-docs/CDN/faqs.md

 {: #does-content-caching-use-push-or-pull}
 {: faq}

 Content Caching is done using an _origin pull_ model.
-Origin Pull is a method by which data is "pulled" by the Edge server from the Origin server, as opposed to manually uploading the content onto the Edge server.
+Origin Pull is a method by which data is "pulled" by the Edge server from the origin server, as opposed to manually uploading the content onto the Edge server.

 ## Is there a recommended browser to use for CDN service configuration?
 {: #is-there-a-recommended-browser-to-use-for-cdn-service-configuration}